DesignSuite/software/README.md

 ## Mac OS

 Copy the [Mac install script](MacOS/InstallCreativeApps.sh) and run in a local terminal.
+After installing, click "Get Info" on new apps and unlock in the lower right.

 ## Linux - Tested on Ubuntu 18 LTS only
 Copy the [Ubuntu install script](Ubuntu/InstallCreativeApps.sh) and run in a local terminal.